 While some stress is inevitable, when your body repeatedly encounters a set of physiological changes dubbed the stress response, trouble can brew.
 Stress may contribute to or exacerbate various health problems.
 But it’s possible to dismantle negative stress cycles.
 This Special Health Report, Stress Management: Enhance your well-being by reducing stress and building resilience, can help you identify your stress warning signs…Learn More »

 Everyone worries or gets scared sometimes.
 But if you feel extremely worried or afraid much of the time, or if you repeatedly feel panicky, you may have an anxiety disorder.
 Anxiety disorders — which include panic attacks, post-traumatic stress disorder, and obsessive-compulsive disorder — are among the most common mental illnesses, affecting roughly 40 million American adults each year.
 Thankfully, there are numerous therapies to help control anxiety and stress disorders.
 This report provides up-to-date information on these treatments, including medications, exposure therapy, cognitive behavioral therapy, hypnosis, meditation, and exercise.
 It also includes information on the many types of anxiety and stress disorders, their symptoms, causes, and getting a proper diagnosis, as well as advice on making treatment work for you.

-Prepared by the editors of Harvard Health Publications in conjunction with Ann R. Epstein, MD, Instructor in Psychiatry, Harvard Medical School, Cambridge Health Alliance.
+Prepared by the editors of Harvard Health Publishing in conjunction with Theodore Murray, MD, Instructor in Psychiatry, Harvard Medical School, Cambridge Health Alliance.
 52 pages.
 (2018)

 - What are anxiety disorders?